 The Division of Pediatric Hospital Medicine oversees all activities in the Pediatric Inpatient Unit.
 The Division faculty are committed to medical education, quality, and process improvement, and family-centered care.
 They are very active in a wide variety of educational, quality improvement, and scholarly initiatives throughout the children’s hospital and medical center.

-The Pediatric Hospital Medicine Fellowship was formed in 2013 and is the 1st program of its kind in Brooklyn and one of the 1st in New York City
+The Pediatric Hospital Medicine Fellowship was formed in 2013 and is the 1st program of its kind in Brooklyn and one of the first in New York City

 The Pediatric Hospital Medicine Fellowship experience

 The fellow is scheduled to be “on service” as the hospitalist for 1 or 2 weeks at a time throughout the year.
 In addition to these weeks, there are currently 2 discrete “rotations” during the year.
 The remainder of the time is spent in various longitudinal activities, which include learning procedural sedation, developing quality improvement and/or research projects, and participating in educational activities for residents and medical students.
 More detail is available under “Clinical responsibilities and ‘on service’ time.”

 The fellow is scheduled for service for about 12 to 15 weeks and 6 to 8 weekends over the year.
 At the beginning of the year, the weeks occur less frequently to allow preparation time for the General Pediatrics Certifying Examination.
 The weeks become more frequent towards the end of the year to approach the equivalent of a full-time service attending.

 Upon acceptance to the program, the fellow learns about the credentialing process for faculty attendings and can function as an independent practitioner.
 This is to permit the fellow to function as the “attending of record” and learn from this experience.
 However, at the beginning of the fellowship, a full-time faculty member is scheduled as a “back-up.”
 As the year progresses the mentorship gradually moves to a more indirect role.